Kazakh forest steppe

 The Kazakh forest steppe ecoregion (WWF ID: PA0809) is a long thin strip of transition zone between the forested taiga of Siberian Russia (to the north), and the Kazakh steppe to the south.
 The ecoregion stretches over 2,000 km from the southern Ural mountains in the west to the foothills of Altai mountains in the east, yet averages only 200 km from south to north across its length.
-Because the region is farther inland than European forest steppe, and some 300 to 500 km farther north, the climate is more continental and with less precipitation the tree cover more sparse.
+Since the region is further inland than the European forest steppe, and some 300 to 500 km further north, the climate is more continental, and with less precipitation, the tree cover is more sparse.
 The ecoregion is in the Temperate grasslands, savannas, and shrublands biome, and the Palearctic realm, with a Humid Continental climate.
 It covers 420614 km2.

 Location and description

 The ecoregion stretches along the border between Russia and Kazakhstan, mostly on the northern (Russian) side, with a few small sections in Kazakhstan proper.
 The terrain is relatively flat lowland plains, with wetlands in the depressions and strips of trees following water courses on the sandy soil.
-To the north is the West Siberian taiga ecoregion; to the south is the Kazakh steppe.
+To the north is the West Siberian taiga ecoregion and to the south is the Kazakh steppe.

 Climate

 The climate of the region is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
-This climate is characterized by high variation in temperature, both daily and seasonally; with long, cold winters and short, cool summers with no month averaging over 22 C. There is just sufficient precipitation (averaging 330 mm/year) to support patchy stands of trees.
+This climate is characterized by high variation in temperature, both daily and seasonally, with long, cold winters and short, cool summers and no month averaging over 22 C. There is just enough precipitation (averaging 330 mm/year) to support patchy stands of trees.
 The mean temperature at the center of the ecoregion is -17.6 C in January, and 19.7 C in July.

 Flora and fauna

 The region exhibits the typical forest steppe mix of grasslands and forest too sparse to create a full canopy.
-Typical trees are birch, aspen and pine, often growing in small groves called 'kolky', with the pine trees often growing in long strips of sandy soil in formations called 'ribbon forests'.
+Typical trees are birch, aspen and pine, often growing in small groves called 'kolky', with the pine trees frequently growing in long strips of sandy soil in formations called 'ribbon forests'.
 Swamps are common.
 The region was about 15% forested; this has been reduced by human activity.
 The most common grass is Calamagrostis epigejos (bushgrass).
-A study in 2003 indicated that the small portion of the Kazakh forest steppe that is actually in Kazakhstan (about 21,000 Km2) shows cover that is 13% planted in spring wheat, 37% in dryland cropland/pasture, and 51% in a mosaic of cropland and forest.
+A study in 2003 indicated the small portion of the Kazakh forest steppe that is in Kazakhstan (about 21,000 Km2) shows cover which is 13% planted in spring wheat, 37% in dryland cropland/pasture, and 51% in a mosaic of cropland and forest.